humanspider/grpc-up-and-running/chapter-2/README.md

 Golang protoc plugin has migrated to a newer version, called Opaque API.

 Run `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest`and `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc` to install the plugin in `$GOBIN`(defaults to $GOPATH/bin).
+Include `$GOBIN` in your path so that protoc can find the plugins.

 ### Generate Go output